wp-plugins/job-board-manager-company-profile/readme.txt

 <strong>Company Single page</strong>

-If you wan to display Company on single page like default post, you need to copy your theme single.php and rename to single-company.php
+If you want to display Company on single page like default post, you need to copy your theme single.php and rename to single-company.php

 you need to replace content section by following short-code